Houston Psychiatrist

 14. Great acts are made up of small deeds. – Lao Tzu

-addiction quote zen proverb
+addiction quote Meditation

 15. If we are facing in the right direction, all we have to do is keep on walking. – Zen proverb